 Capitalize on privilege

-In America, college graduates earn around $25,000 more annually compared to those with only a high school degree.
-If you have the chance to get a degree, take it; it can help you move up in life.
+In America, college graduates earn around $22,000 more annually compared to those with only a high school degree.
+If you have the chance to get a degree, take it; it can help you advance in life.
 Perhaps education should be a basic right, but unfortunately, the dire lack of schooling for people around the globe paints a very different picture.
 For millions, education isn’t even an option.
-In fact, at least 60-60-70 million children, if not more, across the world are prevented from going to elementary school each day, which cancels their possibility of attending college.
+In fact, around 60 million children across the world are prevented from going to elementary school each day, which cancels their possibility of attending college.
 There are many people worldwide who die never having turned the page of a book.
+So if you are one of the fortunate people that can afford a college education, there are millions of people who would tell you not to take the opportunity for granted.

 One need only look at the world’s current industry idols to see why jumping into the workforce right out of high school may be a good idea.
 Bill Gates, Steve Jobs and Mark Zuckerberg – now household names – dropped out of college to gain work experience, which ultimately started their (extremely successful) careers.
 Work experience gives you a leg up on future employability and helps you to shape your own career goals.
 While you may not know exactly which field you’d like to pursue, the soft skills you’ll gain in any job will be crucial to moving you forward in life.
 Additionally, gaining financial security will help broaden your options in the future, whether you decide to invest, buy a house, start a business or go to school.